nyk89/FlightRecs/README.md

 # FlightRecs
 This program is used to find the top 20 lowest cost flights from a given origin.
-Given the circumstances with COVID-19... we're desperate to go anywhere in our budget!
+Given the circumstances with COVID-19... we're desperate to go anywhere on a budget!
 This app will help identify those locations by scraping skiplagged.com

 ## Prerequisites
   + Anaconda 3.7